KVGandikota/KVGandikota.github.io/_pages/about.md

   - /about.html
 ---

 I am a post-doctoral researcher at the [Computer Vision Group](https://www.vsa.informatik.uni-siegen.de/) University of Siegen.
-Prior to this, I did my PhD at the [Computer Vision Group](https://www.vsa.informatik.uni-siegen.de/){:target="\_blank"} headed by [Prof. Michael Moeller](https://sites.google.com/site/michaelmoellermath/home) at the University of Siegen since April 2019.
+Prior to this, I did my PhD at the [Computer Vision Group](https://www.vsa.informatik.uni-siegen.de/){:target="\_blank"} headed by [Prof. Michael Moeller](https://sites.google.com/site/michaelmoellermath/home) at the University of Siegen (April 2019-January 2024).
 I did my Masters in Electrical Engineering at Indian Institute of Technology Madras, India specializing in Wireless Communications.
 Prior to this I did my bachelors degree in Electronics and Communications Engineering at Sri Venkateswara University College of Engineering, Tirupati, India.

 News